 This inevitable necessitates the requirement of monitoring function efficiently.
 Here are three basic ways you can get started:

 #1.
 Manual Approach

 Depending upon how many functions you have, this may take from minutes to hours.
-For example, every time your Lambda function is executed, record prints:
+For example, every time your Lambda function is executed, a record prints:

 Duration: 1000 ms Billed Duration: 500 ms Memory Size: 1024 MB Max Memory Used: 50 MB

-This approach works perfectly for the team with the fewer number of functions since monitoring them is easy.
+This approach works perfectly for the team with a fewer number of functions since monitoring them is easy.
 On the other hand, since this requires monitoring of functions on a regular basis, this will take a considerable time if you have many functions.